wexond/browser-base/README.md

 ## Development

 If you want to develop Wexond, you will need to run some commands, but don't worry, we will explain you everything.
-Please make sure that you have installed [`Node.js`](https://nodejs.org/en/).
+Please make sure you have installed [`Node.js`](https://nodejs.org/en/).
 Also, we assume you have cloned the repository.

 First, you will need to install all needed dependencies to run and build Wexond by typing this simple command: